 Although we chose and choose catastrophe, we should not ignore Satan’s role in both original sin and every sin since Adam.
 He is the great tempter.
 We must always remember, Satan was created by God and has never been equal with him.
 The creation called Satan rebelled and so chose the life that led to his own catastrophe.
 Although many other things are prophesied to take place by Satan’s hand before the end, according to Revelation 20:10 his final destination is the Lake of Fire where he will endure an eternal, fiery catastrophe with his armies and with all those who have chosen not to follow after Christ.

 Still, the fact that man has a free will means we can’t wholeheartedly blame Satan for what is bad in the world.
 Genesis 1:27 describes God’s creation of man.
 The second chapter revisits this particular act of creation, giving us some added details.
 Genesis 2:7 says that God “formed man of the dust of the ground and breathed into his nostrils the breath of life.”
-This in itself reveals that the human creation is special.
-In the first chapter God simply speaks stuff into being and that’s it.
+This in itself reveals that human creation is special.
+In the first chapter, God simply speaks stuff into being and that’s it.
 He did speak man into creation as well, but He also formed him from the matter of earth and breathed life into Him.

-One of the potentially bad characteristics that seems to have been in this created man even before sin is self-absorption.
+One of the potentially bad characteristics that seem to have been in this created man even before sin is self-absorption.
 Satan took advantage of this characteristic to help encourage human catastrophe.
 Self-absorption is one aspect we share with God.
 God is us-absorbed, but He is also very self-absorbed.
 However, His is a very holy and justified self-absorption.
 He rightly created everything for His glory.
 He rightly created us so that we might glorify Him.
 He rightly created us with a free will so that we might choose to glorify Him.
 And that in itself brings Him more glory.
 That is God’s style of self-absorption, but a very, very, very justified self-absorption.
 Our self-absorption can be justified.
 Not all human self-absorption is morally evil.
 If it were, I don’t think God would have created it in pre-sin man.
 Untamed self-absorption can be unjustified and evil and twisted.
-And unfortunately this warped self-absorption is a fault we all share.
+And unfortunately, this warped self-absorption is a fault we all share.
 It is this kind of self-absorption that will rage at accepting that there is knowledge–both knowable and unknowable–that you just don’t know and sometimes can’t know.

 That brings us back to the first divine rule that we chose to break.
 We chose to disobey, creating our own disease.
-And to our harm and shame we keep on feeding that disease.
+And to our harm and shame, we keep on feeding that disease.
 History is God’s story of curing us of the disease.
 His is a story of bringing us back from the brink of death, the brink of our chosen catastrophe.
 Ours is still a choice.
 Choose Him, choose His will, choose to turn catastrophe into blessing once again.